Generating temporal networks with the Ascona model: The Ascona Model and EDLDE Structures

-We design a link streams model based on queueing processes.
-In the absence of a previously established name, we will refer to it as the Ascona model/method for clarity of the presentation and convenience.
+This section introduces a link stream model and a practical sampling procedure.
+In the absence of a previously established name, we refer to it as the \emph{Ascona model} for clarity and convenience.
+To avoid ambiguity, we explicitly distinguish the \emph{model} (a probability distribution on link streams) from the \emph{sampler} (an algorithm that draws approximately from that distribution).